Eragos/dotfiles/README.md

 Some of configuration assets, needs [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) to be installed.
 You have to install the font only on the host side (your macOS or your Windows maschine).

 ### Installation of Nerd Fonts
+Here are only quick installation steps.
+For full reference visit [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) on Github.

 #### Linux
 ```sh
 mkdir -p ~/.local/share/fonts